psibi/Scripts/route_transims/sml/README.md

 That will produce an ouput file of "dum" which will be your Route Node file for TRANSIMS.
 The roues.csv file is the ANODE & BNODE column of Input Links file of TRANSIMS in csv format.

+In order to generate Route Header file, call create_route_header function.
+Example:

+      create_route_header "./Route_Header" 4000 4

+where 4000 is for 4000 distinct routes.
+      4 is for four Headway and offset fields.